-Sometimes you might be required to stay overnight.
-As long as you choose a reasonable hotel, you can claim the cost back as a business expense – just don’t go booking a 6 star hotel as HMRC may argue that it isn’t necessary.
+Sometimes you might be required to stay overnight, which you can also claim back as a business expense – just don’t go booking a 6 star hotel as HMRC may argue that it isn’t necessary.

 Use of a home office

 Claiming expenses for using your home office tends to work in one of two ways.
 The most common is to claim a flat rate of £4 per week.
 However another approach is to analyse your bills and calculate how much extra you are paying out due to working from home – these excess amounts can then be claimed as an expense.

 If you choose to go with the latter option it is important to remember that you can only claim for expenses that you wouldn’t have occurred if you weren’t working from home.
 Things like inflated utility bills are fine, but you can’t claim for council take and mortgage payments, as you would have had to pay for these anyway.

 If you have a business phone you can claim the handset and monthly tariff cost as an expense – just make sure that you can prove it was purchased by the company and for business purposes.

 You cannot claim for a phone contract that isn’t held in the business’ name, so it’s worth bearing this in mind next time you think about getting a new phone.